DorHarizi/FTP-RUDP-APP/README.md

 *Replace `path/to/video_thumbnail.png` and `path/to/video.mp4` with actual paths to your video thumbnail and video file, respectively.*

+## Usage

+Detailed instructions on starting the server, running clients, and utilizing DHCP and DNS functionalities are provided in separate documentation files within the project repository.

 ## Conclusion

-This project successfully demonstrates a practical application of RUDP for file transfers, offering a balance between the efficiency of UDP and the reliability of TCP.
-It stands as a testament to the potential for custom protocols to meet specific network performance and reliability requirements.
+Our file transfer system showcases the potential of combining traditional protocols with modern enhancements to achieve high efficiency and reliability in data transmission.
+By integrating RUDP, DHCP, and DNS into a cohesive system, we address the complexities of network communications, offering a streamlined solution for file transfers.

 ---

-Remember to replace placeholder paths with actual paths to your project's screenshots and demonstration videos.
-Hosting these files on a platform like GitHub, YouTube, or a personal website, and linking them in your README, is a common practice.
+Ensure to replace placeholder paths with actual links to your project's multimedia content to enrich the README.
+This comprehensive guide should give users a clear understanding of your project's purpose, functionality, and usage.